 Your structured resume should include the following:

-- Work Experience: Please include name of organization, length of service (month & year), and a brief description of duties.
+- Work Experience: Please include the name of the organization, length of service (month & year), and a brief description of duties.

 - Leadership/Change Agent/Trainer Experience: Briefly describe any specific training and/or experience you have had as a group/project leader, coordinator of change initiatives, or trainer.